 15 Foods to avoid with High Blood Pressure

 Blood pressure is the pressure of your blood on the walls of your arteries as your heart pumps it around your body.
-It’s a vital part of how your heart and circulation works.
+It is a vital part of how your heart and circulation works.
 Your blood pressure naturally goes up and down all the time, adjusting to your heart’s needs depending on the activities you are performing.
-High blood pressure is when your blood pressure is persistently higher than normal.
-A blood pressure reading under 12080 mmHg and up to 13989 mmHg are in the normal to high normal range.
-Blood pressure that’s high over a long time is one of the main risk factors for heart disease.
+High blood pressure occurs when your blood pressure is persistently higher than normal.
+A blood pressure reading under 120⁄80 mmHg and up to 139⁄89 mmHg are considered to be in the normal to high normal range.
+High Blood pressure, over a long period of time, is one of the main risk factors for heart disease.
 As you get older, the chances of having persistently high blood pressure increases.

-It’s very important to get your blood pressure checked regularly, and if it’s persistently high it needs to be controlled.
+It is very important to get your blood pressure checked regularly, and, if persistently high, it needs to be controlled.
 Uncontrolled high blood pressure can lead to a heart attack or stroke.
 It may also affect your kidneys.
 The medical name for high blood pressure, over a long period of time, is hypertension.

-It is important to be aware of foods that are more likely to affect our blood pressure in a negative way.
-Many social activities involve eating and drinking with friends and family, and so it is essential to understand which foods to avoid and which foods should be approached with moderation.
+It is important to be aware of foods that are more likely to affect your blood pressure, in a negative way.
+Many social activities involve eating and drinking with friends and family, and, so, it is essential to understand which foods to avoid and which foods should be approached in moderation.

 Diet can play a major role in the development of high blood pressure.
-Diets high in fat and calories can result in obesity, which is a common risk factor for the development of high blood pressure.
-In a similar way, diet can also play a very important role in the treatment and control of blood pressure.
-In many cases, patients who focus on weight-loss and diet may stop taking chronic medications that have been prescribed for control of hypertension.
+Diets high in fat and calories can result in obesity, a common risk factor for the development of high blood pressure.
+Similarly, diet can also play a very important role in the treatment and control of blood pressure.
+In many cases, as patients lose weight, they may be able to reduce medications, prescribed for hypertension, on the advice of their physician.

 Hypertension is a treatable risk factor for heart disease.
-By working closely with your holistic nutritionist to modify your diet, you can prevent the consequences high blood pressure has on your health.
-Check out these top foods that may cause an increase in blood pressure so that you can avoid them.
+By working closely with your holistic nutritionist to modify your diet, you can prevent the consequences that high blood pressure can have on your health.
+Check out these top foods, that may cause an increase in blood pressure, so that you can avoid them.

 15 Foods That Put Your Blood Pressure Through the Roof